naimkatiman/Phone_Defect_Detection_App/README.md

+data/raw download from https://github.com/jianzhang96/MSD...Use google for a free limited GPU service

 # Phone Defect Detection App

 This application uses computer vision to detect defects on phone surfaces such as oil smudges, screen scratches, and stains.